absmohamed/JS-intro/Mongo_Advanced/README.md

 ![post comment from Postman succeeds](img/post-comment-postman-success.png)

 Notice that even though we didn't define a separate schema object for a comment in our `models/post.js`, and if we look in mongo shell, there is no comments collection, Mongo still creates a unique id for the comment object in our Post schema.
-This will allow us to access them later if we want to enable showing, editing, updating, or deleting single comments.
+This won't always be the case, depending on the version of MongoDB being used, and the use of middleware like Mongoid.
+If you want to ensure that an object id will be available, you can explicitly define it in your schema.

 ## Schema instance methods and static methods